pbaljet/CPSC-4970/docs/modules/m1/lectures.md

 # Setting up Development Environment

-The next view lectures guide you through installing and learning to use the core development tools that will be used throughout the course.
+The next sections and lectures guide you through installing and learning to use the core development tools that will be used throughout the course.
 Each of these tools can be installed on Linux, Windows, or Mac operating systems.
 Most of the videos and examples will be using unix command line, but the options and commands should for the most part be the same on each operations system.

 ## Java Installation and Verification